nodejs/nodejs.dev/src/documentation/0045-node-folders/index.md

 ---
-title: 'Working with folders in Node'
+title: 'Working with folders in Node.js'
-description: 'How to interact with folders using Node'
+description: 'How to interact with folders using Node.js'
 author: flaviocopes
 ---